onejeuu/sc-file/docs/source/api/index.rst

 📖 Library
 ==================================================

-The usage guide introduces the library from conversion functions to manual pipelines.
-The reference lists the available modules, handlers, content, and structures.
+The usage guide starts with conversion functions and continues through handlers, content, and manual pipelines.
+The reference documents the available modules and data structures.

 .. toctree::
   :maxdepth: 2